"The school has a strong culture of safeguarding that lies at the heart of all it does."

 Focus on Online Gaming

-Thinkuknow’s new video guide and accompanying article, developed in collaboration with The Association for UK Interactive Entertainment (Ukie), helps parents and carers to understand:
+Thinkuknow’s article, developed in collaboration with The Association for UK Interactive Entertainment (Ukie), helps parents and carers to understand:

 • How in-game chat works;

 • How it might be abused by others, and;